 Turn Off the Air Conditioning Unit

-When switching from air conditioning to heat, the first step, of course, is to turn off the air conditioning — but it doesn’t stop there.
+When switching from air conditioning to heat, the first step is to turn off the air conditioning.

-- Power down the A/C. Find your HVAC exterior power circuit, usually mounted to the side of your home in a small box, and flip the power switch to the “off” position.
-Cutting power to the A/C prevents the risk of electrocution while performing maintenance.
+- Power down the unit.
+Find your HVAC exterior power circuit (usually mounted on the side of your house in a small box) and flip the power switch to the “off” position.
+Cutting the power to the AC prevents electrocution during maintenance.

 - Clean the unit.
-Be sure to get rid of any debris, like leaves or twigs, surrounding your A/C unit.
-Wash off any dust or dirt that has built up on the vents to keep the unit in good condition during its off-season.
+Get rid of any debris, like leaves or twigs, surrounding the unit.
+Wash off any dust or dirt that has built up in the vents to keep the unit in good condition during its off season.

 - Check for damage.
-Cracks, leaks, and rust can cause serious problems for your HVAC system in the future, so it’s best to check for any damage or irregularities and contact one of our HVAC technicians if repairs are required.
+Cracks, leaks, and rust can cause serious problems, so check for any signs and contact an HVAC technician if repairs are required.

 - Cover the unit.
 A vinyl or plastic air conditioner cover protects and insulates your unit, which prevents damage to the internal components of your system.
-Air conditioner covers can be found at most home improvement stores as well as online.
+Air conditioner covers can be found at home improvement stores or online.

 - Perform routine maintenance.
-Check on your A/C every few weeks throughout the fall and winter to remove any debris, rain water, snow, or ice that can accumulate on the unit.
+Check your unit every few weeks throughout the fall and winter to remove debris, rainwater, snow, or ice that may accumulate.

 Clean Air Ducts

-Homeowners should also wipe down vent covers and check the vents for any debris, like dust, mold, and pet hair.
-These contaminants circulate throughout air and cause other issues for you and your family, such as allergies and frequent dust build-up on furniture.
+It’s also a good idea to wipe down vent covers and check the vents for other debris like dust, mold, or pet hair.
+These contaminants can circulate in the air and cause other issues like allergies or dust buildup.

 Replace Furnace Filters

-Aside from the initial filter replacement at the start of each heating season, homeowners should check on the status of the filter every month or so, replacing as needed.
+Aside from the initial filter replacement at the start of each heating season, it’s also a good idea to check the status of the filter every month or so and replace it as needed.
 If you or a family member suffers from chronic allergies, consider upgrading to a HEPA filter to prevent allergens from contaminating the air in your home.

 Check Carbon Monoxide Detectors

-A furnace that is not running properly can be extremely dangerous, as carbon monoxide is a byproduct of incomplete combustion.
+A furnace that isn’t running properly can be extremely dangerous, since they can produce carbon monoxide.

-Carbon monoxide is a very dangerous gas, known as the “silent killer” because it is colorless and odorless, making it hard to detect in the event of a leak.
-Hundreds of people die from carbon monoxide poisoning each year.
-It is the leading cause of accidental poisoning deaths in the U.S.
+Carbon monoxide is a very dangerous gas, known as the “silent killer” because it’s colorless and odorless, making it difficult to detect in the event of a leak.
+It’s the second leading cause of poisoning in the U.S.

-Keep your loved ones safe by testing your carbon monoxide detectors every few months, especially at the start of heating season when you kick the furnace back on.
-To test your carbon monoxide detector:
+Make sure to test your carbon monoxide detectors every few months, especially at the start of the heating season when you turn the furnace back on.
+To test your carbon monoxide detector, follow these steps:

 - Locate the “test” button and hold it down until you hear two beeps.
-Once these beeps sound, take your finger off of the button.
+Once these beeps sound, release the button.

 - Repeat the first step, this time pressing the test button until four beeps sound.
 Four beeps indicate that a signal was sent to your monitoring station.

 - Wait 10 to 15 minutes, then check to make sure your alarm switches from “test mode” back to its original setting.
-You will need to disconnect and reset your device if it does not return to its original setting.
+You’ll need to disconnect and reset your device if it doesn’t return to its original setting on its own.

-Important note: Make sure you contact your home security company before conducting a CO detector test to prevent a false alarm.
+Important note: make sure to contact your home security company before conducting a carbon monoxide detector test to prevent a false alarm.

 Schedule a Heating Inspection

-Don’t wait until something goes wrong to have your furnace serviced.
-Heating repairs or replacement should be taken care of early, so you can have peace of mind knowing your heating system won’t break down in the middle of the winter.
-Call CroppMetcalfe’s HVAC experts at 703-698-8855 or schedule an appointment online today.
+Now you know how to switch your furnace from AC to heat the right way, but don’t wait until something goes wrong to call in the experts.
+Heating repairs or replacements should be taken care of early so you have peace of mind going into the winter.
+Call our HVAC experts or schedule an appointment online today.